Sly-Ry/Weather-Whether/README.md

   - Push your branch (git push)
   - Create a new Pull Request

   Following a code review, your feature will be merged.

-  ## Tests

-  *Tests for application.*

-  Create a feature branch (git checkout -b NAME-HERE)

   ## License